 Dance Ensemble is the high-intermediate level dance company at Walker’s.
 Students are selected by audition and must commit to dance for the fall and winter seasons.
 Dance Ensemble members take daily intermediate level technique classes in ballet, modern, jazz, and character.
 This group also has the opportunity to work with guest artists and they perform in the annual Winter Dance Concert.

 This course serves as an introduction to the French language through reading, writing, speaking, and listening.
 By the end of the year, learners will be able to talk about very familiar topics: themselves; the weather; their likes, dislikes, and preferences; their families and homes; their favorite pastimes and hobbies; what they did over the past weekend as well as what they are going to do over the next weekend; and what they want to do versus what they can or must do.
 Learners will develop the ability to negotiate meaning in unfamiliar contexts.

 Required course for Grade 8

 In English at the eighth grade level, independent thinking and writing play major roles, as every student is encouraged to further develop her creative and critical skills in response to literature and in preparation for secondary school.
 Through discussion and writing, which include analytical and personal essays designed to promote mastery of essay writing, each student is supported as she learns to express herself clearly, accurately, and fluently.
 In this way, student voice is at the heart of English 8.
 We read short fiction, novels, narrative nonfiction, poetry, and drama.
-Texts may include Macbeth, The House on Mango Street, and I Know Why the Caged Bird Sings, among others.
+Texts may include Macbeth, The Poet X, The House on Mango Street, and One Last Word, among others.